jpmorganchase/salt-ds/.changeset/fast-snakes-know.md

 "@salt-ds/core": patch
 ---

-Change RadioButton display to `inline-flex` so the hit area only covers the label.
+Changed RadioButton's display to `inline-flex` so the hit area only covers the label.